Teaching & Learning Academy

 The Teaching & Learning Academy (TLA) is a multi-stage training and mentoring programme offered to teachers and other school staff in England.
 It is designed to offer "public and professional recognition for teachers' learning, development and improvement work".
 Teachers can work on their projects either individually or collaboratively.
 They can also work inside of their school or across counties.

 Six core dimensions

 At the heart of the TLA are six core dimensions, based on research relating to professional development for teachers.

 These dimensions are, engaging with the knowledge base, coaching and mentoring, planning your learning, carrying out your plan, sharing your learning and influencing practice and evaluating your learning and its impact.

 Structure

+Since 2011

 Since 2011, the structure has been divided into four main categories:

 Affiliate of the Teaching and Learning Academy (ATLA)

 These members simply have access to the TLA's online resources.

 Associate Member of the Teaching and Learning Academy (AMTLA)

 Associate Membership is divided into two categories.
 At TLA Recognition 1, the Associate Member takes on a personal development activity.
 At TLA Recognition 2, the Associate Member takes on a reflective activity that impacts on people beyond his/herself.